element-hq/element-web/docs/native-node-modules.md

 installed before installing Seshat itself.
 To install Rust please consult the official Rust [documentation](https://www.rust-lang.org/tools/install).

+Seshat also depends on the SQLCipher library to store its data in encrypted form on disk.
+You'll need to install it via your OS package manager.

-After installing the compiler, Seshat support can be added using yarn inside the `electron_app/` directory:
+After installing the Rust compiler and SQLCipher, Seshat support can be added using yarn inside the `electron_app/` directory:

     yarn add matrix-seshat